 A free search engine created by the National Library of Australia.
 Containing millions of items including images, newspaper articles, music, videos, diaries, websites maps and biographical material, Trove is an unrivalled repository of Australian material.
 Whether you are tracing your family history, doing professional research, reading for pleasure, teaching or studying, Trove can help.
-You can even search Trove directly from our website in the search box below.

 Useful Genealogy Websites

 www.naa.gov.au/ - National Archives of Australia.
 An Australian depository for Government records it has two databases which are searchable

 www.prov.vic.gov.au/ - Public Records Office, Victorian state archives.

 http://prov.vic.gov.au/provguide-23 - Public Records Office Digitised Records and Online Indexes.

 http://www.australiancemeteries.com/ - Australian Cemeteries.

 www.coraweb.com.au - Australian gateway site for tracing your family history.